Jessie Trout

-Jessie Trout (July 26, 1895 – 1990) was a Canadian missionary to Japan for nearly 20 years until she left Japan during World War II.
-She was a leader in the Disciples of Christ (Campbell Movement) and the first woman to serve as vice president of the United Christian Missionary Society.
-She was a member of the Disciples of Christ, an author, translator, and co-founder of the Christian Women's Fellowship (1950) and the International Christian Women's Fellowship (1953).
+Jessie M. Trout (July 26, 1895 – 1990) was a Canadian missionary to Japan for nearly 20 years until she left Japan during World War II.
+She was a leader in the Christian Church (Disciples of Christ), including being the first woman to serve as vice president of the denomination's United Christian Missionary Society.
+She co-founded the Christian Women's Fellowship (1950) and the International Christian Women's Fellowship (1953), both Disciples groups for women.
+She also was a writer and translator.

 She received an honorary doctor of divinity degree from Bethany College in 1955.

 Early life

 Jessie Mary Trout was born to Archibald Trout on July 26, 1895 at Owen Sound off of Georgian Bay in Ontario, Canada.
 She graduated from Owen Sound Collegiate Institute and studied at the teachers college, Toronto Normal School.
 She was a school teacher, when she traveled to Indianapolis in 1920.
-She also studied at The College of Missions in Indianapolis, which trained missionaries in the Campbell Movement.
+She also studied at The College of Missions in Indianapolis, which trained missionaries for the Disciples.
 The school was founded by the Christian Woman's Board of Missions.

 Career

 Japan

-Inspired by a church member, Trout served as a missionary in Japan for the American Presbyterian Board from 1921 to 1940, spending the first two years learning Japanese.
+Inspired by a church member, Trout served as a missionary in Japan for the Disciples from 1921 to 1940, spending the first two years learning Japanese.
 The she served women and girls in Akita.
 She taught at the Margaret K. Long for Girls (Japanese: Joshi Se Gakun, meaning Girl’s Holy School) in Tokyo beginning in 1931.
 She worked from 1935 to 1940 in an ecumenical program in Kagawa, under Toyohiko Kagawa.
 She entertained notable people and translated his works.
 She took a leave in 1940 and due to increased nationalism was unable to return to Japan, losing her belongings, including an extensive print collection.

 While in Japan, she met and mentored Itoko Maeda, a young girl attending the Christian school.
 Trout aided Maeda in getting scholarships to continue her Christian education, both in Japan and the United States.
 Itoko Maeda would later go on to become an important missionary in her own right.